 - Type - Redirect and Masked.
 You'll see some information regarding the difference between these styles of URL forwarding if you hover over the exclamation point next to the Type field.

-- Meta Tags - You'll see some instructions on the URL Forwarding page and a few examples if you hover over the Blue Exclamation Point below this field.
-These tags only apply to the Masked forward and will allow you to set some information to help search engines crawl your page.
+- Meta Tags - You'll see some instructions on the URL Forwarding page and a few examples if you hover over the Exclamation Point below this field.
+These tags only apply to the Masked Forward and will allow you to set some information to help search engines crawl your page.

 - Click Add Forwarding to establish your new URL forward.
 Keep in mind you can Edit or Delete previously created URL forwards on this page as well.